amrqura/yelpRatePrediction/README.md

     Given a user review , predict the user ratings.

-this is machine learning classification algorithm where the input is text file and the output is number.
+this is machine learning classification algorithm where the input is text string and the output is number.

 we should predict the output as a number from 1-5. to make it simple , I decide to make the problem as binary classification, trying to predict if the user likes this service or not. simply if the user select rate